2020ai/Tweet_Detective/README.md

 > App / Home Blueprint

-The *Home* blueprint handles UI Kit pages for authenticated users.
+The *Home* blueprint handles UI Kit pages.
 This is the private zone of the app - the structure is presented below:

 ```bash
 < PROJECT ROOT >